 Tests That Help Evaluate Liver Cancer

 Once your doctor knows you have liver cancer, you may need other tests to see whether�the cancer has spread outside of the liver.
 This allows doctors to determine the stage of the cancer and to design an effective treatment plan.
 After being diagnosed with liver cancer, you may need one or more of the following tests:

-IOU (intraoperative ultrasound).
+Intraoperative ultrasound (IOU).
 This test helps show tumors deep inside the liver.
 An IOU is an ultrasound done at the time of surgery or laparoscopy.�

 Your doctor may also take some samples of your blood for testing:

 Alpha-fetoprotein (AFP) blood test.
 AFP is a protein in the blood that typically decreases right after birth.�AFP levels are higher in people with certain types of liver cancer.
 Comparing your AFP levels before and after treatment can show whether the cancer is gone or is starting to come back.
 Certain rare cancers of the ovaries and testicles can also give a person a high level of AFP.�AFP levels can also be elevated in other diseases of the liver besides liver cancer.�This test is not always accurate and should be used with other tests to evaluate liver cancer.

 Liver function tests.
 These tests check liver function and can reveal liver irritation and inflammation.
 If the tests show that your liver has been damaged, your doctor may do other tests to see whether you have cancer.
 Included in this test are serum bilirubin and serum albumin levels, which are used in some of the cancer staging models.